Programs in Action

 Adopt a Farmer Adopt a Farmer Project

-In 1997, Diane Petersen's Waterville Elementary 4th and 5th graders created Adopt a Farmer Project that continues today to study the Short-horned lizard.
+In 1997, Diane Petersen's Waterville Elementary 4th graders created Adopt a Farmer Project that continues until 2014 to study the Short-horned lizard.
 Cathi Nelson's 2nd graders assisted by conducting food preferrence studies (e.g., catching different sized bugs to see what the lizards eat).
 The Short-horned lizard is the most common lizard in the United States (also known as the Horny toad) and its numbers are decreasing.
-Scientists know very little about them, and the Waterville Short-horned lizard task force of farmers and students are taking the lead to study this lizard.
+Scientists know very little about them, and the Waterville Short-horned lizard task force of farmers and students took the lead to study this lizard.

 Mule Deer Project Mule deer